ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/how-to/setup-aggressive-caching.java.markdown

 {CODE:java aggressive_cache_for_one_day_2@ClientApi\HowTo\SetupAggressiveCaching.java /}

+###Disable Change Tracking

+The client subscribes to change notifications from the server using the [Changes API](../changes/what-is-changes-api).
+You can choose to ignore these notifications by changing the `AggressiveCacheMode` in the Document Store conventions.

+The modes are:
+* `AggressiveCacheMode.TRACK_CHANGES` - The default value.
+When the server sends a notification that some items (documents or indexes) have changed, those items are invalidated from the cache.
+The next time these items are loaded they will be retrieved from the server.
+* `AggressiveCacheMode.DO_NOT_TRACK_CHANGES` - Notifications from the server will be ignored.
+For the aggressive cache `Duration`, results will be retrieved from the cache and may therefore be stale.

+{CODE:java disable_change_tracking@ClientApi\HowTo\SetupAggressiveCaching.java /}

 ###Disable Aggressive Mode

-We can disable the aggressive mode by simply using `documentStore.disableAggressiveCaching()`.
+We can disable the aggressive mode by simply using `documentStore.disableAggressiveCaching();`.
 In that way we will disable the aggressive caching globally in the store.
 But what if we need to disable the aggressive caching only for a specific call, or to manually update the cache, just like before we can use `disableAggressiveCaching()` per session?